BurnOutTrader/fund-forge/README.md

 **Fund Forge** is an algorithmic trading engine written in Rust.

-Focused on backtesting, charting, live trading.
-With an emphasis for semi-automated strategies.
+Focused on backtesting, live trading and charting (soon).
+With an emphasis for automated and semi-automated strategies.

-fund-forge is built to allow simple abstractions for common strategy functionality: trade multiple symbols, with multiple indicators and multiple data streams.
+fund-forge is built to allow simple abstractions for common strategy functionality: trade multiple symbols from multiple brokers, with multiple data streams.

 <span style="color: red;">***For development and testing purposes only. live trading is in development. repo is currently unstable.***</span>